 My suggestion would be to make an inside circle routing pattern out of 1/4" MDF or hardboard that matches the size and shape of your cork exactly.
 Then cut the pocket to the correct depth using a flush trim router bit.
 In fact, this same technique would be great for cutting the outside shape as well.
 If you need some information on how to use a router and router templates, check out the instructional videos elsewhere on this site.

 I finished the wood before gluing in the cork disk.
 Maple and Walnut are pretty to me without any stain so I left mine natural.
 Depending on your preference and the type of wood you use, apply stain and then a clear finish to protect the wood.
 I used Minwax Helmsman Spar Urethane in a clear satin finish.
 It was probably slight overkill using a product rated for outdoors, but I didn’t want any moisture to damage the wood.

 The project was finished up by gluing the cork into the wood using water resistant wood glue.
 You might need to cut a wood circle the same size as the cork to use to clamp the pieces together while the glue dries.
 I used a couple of extra cork disks, but be careful not to use too much glue.
 Some excess glue squeezed out around the cork and stuck things together.
 I had a pretty tough time getting a couple of the coasters apart.

 There really isn’t much to this project, but they turn out nice without a lot of fuss.
-Whenever you’re ready to build your own drink coasters, just click on the link below to view the plans.
+Whenever you’re ready to build your own coasters, just click here to view the plans.
 If you prefer to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.